lingrino/vaku/docs/cli/vaku_path_move.md

 ### Synopsis

-Search a secret for a string
+Move a secret from a source path to a destination path

 ```
 vaku path move <source path> <destination path> [flags]